-THE UB EXPERIENCE The School of Pharmacy and Pharmaceutical Sciences has recently moved to Kapoor Hall, located on the University's South Campus.
+THE UB EXPERIENCE The School of Pharmacy and Pharmaceutical Sciences recently moved to Kapoor Hall, located on the University's South Campus.
 The new building has state of the art teaching and research facilities for pharmacy practice and the pharmaceutical sciences.
-The school is part of a the University's Academic Health Center (AHC) model, which includes the Schools of Dental Medicine, Health Related Professions, Nursing, Medicine and Biomedical Sciences, and Pharmacy.
 Students enjoy state-of-the-art facilities, laboratories, "smart" classrooms, and centers for research that are among the finest in the world, all in a safe, close-knit setting.
 Thanks to a 10-to-1 student-to-faculty ratio, SoPPS students work side-by-side with faculty who have established a reputation for excellence in scholarship, teaching, clinical activities, and research.
 It’s all part of an educational environment based on community and teamwork, with students, alumni, and faculty working together to create an atmosphere of active collaboration, professional development, and mentorship.

 A COMMITMENT TO ACADEMIC EXCELLENCE UB’s innovative curriculum is experiential, taking the lessons of the classroom and laboratory into real-world settings, where students develop crucial patient care and leadership skills and make tangible contributions to their field.
 Students immerse themselves in clinical training in a variety of settings, including hospitals, long term care (LTC), health maintenance organizations (HMOs), hospice care, and urban and rural community health centers.
 Whether it’s required study in the emerging field of pharmcogenomics or access to the university’s super computers, UB SoPPS students’ training and expertise gives them a competitive advantage as they enter the competitive workforce.

 The Department of Pharmaceutical Sciences at UB is the home of cutting-edge research on many fronts, in areas such as drug delivery, protein formulation, drug metabolism, pharmacokinetics, pharmacodynamics, and pharmacogenomics.
-Our special centers represent excellence in these areas:
+Our special centers represent excellence in the following areas:

 - The Center of Excellence in Pharmacokinetics and Pharmacodynamics: This Center is funded to promote the development of faculty, undergraduate, graduate, and postdoctoral education and research in PK/PD.